GoogleChrome/web.dev/src/site/content/en/blog/netzwelt/index.md

 To maintain a good page experience and high ad viewability, Netzwelt implemented lazy-loading and reserved space for the size of the lowest common denominator.
 In a multisize zone the banners requested in the sizes 300x250 to 300x600, reserved 250px in height.
-This eliminated layout shift for the smaller sizes; it is calculated in half for the larger banners.
+This eliminated layout shifts for the smaller sizes; and reduced them massively for larger banners.
 This approach is not optimal, but it is a start and a good compromise.

 To optimize further,